fluxninja/aperture/docs/content/get-started/policies/dynamic-configuration.md

 restarted.

 The dynamic configuration can be provided in the Policy Custom Resource itself under the `dynamicConfig` key.
-To learn more about it's usage, please see how we provide the dynamic configuration in the
+To learn more about it's usage, please see how the dynamic configuration is provided in the
 [Latency Gradient](https://github.com/fluxninja/aperture/blob/main/blueprints/lib/1.0/blueprints/latency-gradient/policy.libsonnet)
 Blueprint.